Great Dome (railcar): Service history

 The Great Northern was slow to adopt dome cars for its passenger trains.
 Management thought that the cost of heating and cooling the dome interiors would be prohibitively expensive given the hot summers and cold winters along the Hi-Line.
 Further, they thought the Empire Builder, which had already been re-equipped twice in 1947 and 1951, could attract passengers without adding domes.
 News that the Northern Pacific Railway and Chicago, Milwaukee, St. Paul and Pacific Railroad (the "Milwaukee Road") were adding domes to their transcontinental trains changed the Great Northern's mind.
 In 1953 the Great Northern ordered six Great Domes and sixteen "short" domes, enough to add one Great Dome and three "short" domes to the regular consist of the Empire Builder.
 One of the six cars was owned by the Chicago, Burlington and Quincy Railroad (CB&Q).

 Amtrak acquired all six Great Domes from the Burlington Northern Railroad, successor to the Great Northern and CB&Q, on its startup in 1971.
 The Great Domes remained on the Empire Builder until October 28, 1979, when they and other single-level cars were displaced by Superliners and Hi-Level cars.
 Amtrak rebuilt three of the cars for head end power (HEP) and they remained on the roster into the 1990s on the Auto Train.
-Amtrak has retained one, Ocean View, as part of its business car fleet and for special use on regular routes, such as the Downeaster service during leaf peeping season.
+Amtrak retained one, Ocean View, as part of its business car fleet and for special use on regular routes, such as the Downeaster service during leaf peeping season.
 Ocean View was retired in 2019 by Amtrak, due to the age and expense of maintaining the Great Dome Car.
 It was sold to Paxrail in 2020, before being entering a lease to purchase with RAILEXCO in early 2021, before selling to RAILEXCO upon completion of the agreement.
-As of late September 2022, Ocean View was in service on the Western Maryland Scenic Railroad under lease from RAILEXCO until late 2022 where it has been sold to Canadian National Railway.
+As of late September 2022, Ocean View was in service on the Western Maryland Scenic Railroad under lease from RAILEXCO until late 2022 where it was sold to Canadian National Railway.